-This MPO project will be a complete overlay of US 90/Cameron Street through the City of Scott.
+This MPO project will be a complete overlay and reconstruction of LA 353 through Lafayette and St. Martin Parish.

 H.010353 US 167: ACCESS MANAGEMENT (LFT TURN LNS)

 Although the primary purpose of the project is safety, this project will also include a complete overlay of several miles of the NHS roadway in the MPO area.